nalarkin/csc4360_final/README.md

 * install the plugins by doing `flutter get <addon>`, this was how I installed my addons.
 So it could have changed some config code somewhere in the project that I was unaware of.
 * Ensure you are only trying to run the android version of the app, it is the only supported platform.

+## Debug Page

+If you want to gain access to the debug page, uncomment the commented ListTile in the `drawer.dart` file with the path `lib/widgets/drawer.dart`